wyxfhb/jettl/obsidian_notes/New Notes/Temporary Notes.md

 Set -> Write
 Get -> Read

----

-Last Ack -> Has Destroyed
 ### Best Practice

 Not all actors need to be individual.
 Some Actors are made to couple tightly with other Actors.

 Because it is emphasized to not branch the actor objects wire, it is encouraged to create an actor that acts as a helper loop.
-Note that of course the messaging mechanism between them should still be actor messages, though Last Ack overrides etc. could contain information for the particular actor that was created. i.e. for a popup configuration box, this can be a private actor which returns its class contents which can be unbundled in Last Ack to easily get the configuration parameters.
+Note that of course the messaging mechanism between them should still be actor messages, though `Has Destroyed` overrides etc. could contain information for the particular actor that was created. i.e. for a popup configuration box, this can be a private actor which returns its class contents which can be unbundled in `Has Destroyed` to easily get the configuration parameters.

 ---